-1 Policies do not Policies include specific fulfill the requirements for enforcement measures (e.g. a score of 1. investigation practices, penalties, takedown procedures) constituting a coherent set with appropriate appeal mechanisms.
+1 0 Policies include specific enforcement measures (e.g. investigation practices, penalties, takedown procedures) constituting a coherent set with appropriate appeal mechanisms.
+Policies do not fulfill the requirements for a score of 1.

 This section evaluates the applicant's registration policies as indicated in the application.
 Registration policies are the conditions that the future registry will set for prospective registrants, i.e. those desiring to register second-level domain names under the registry.